MONAGHAN LAB

 Canada Research Chair in plant immunology

 I am an Associate Professor of Biology at Queen’s University and a Tier II Canada Research Chair in Plant Immunology.
 I studied undergraduate biology at the University of Toronto and was an NSERC graduate scholar at the University of British Columbia.
 I continued as an EMBO Long-term Fellow and BBSRC Future Leader Fellow at the Sainsbury Laboratory Norwich.
-My research group focuses on immune signal transduction and fine-tuning mechanisms with a particular interest in calcium-dependent protein kinases.
+My research group focuses on immune signal transduction and fine-tuning mechanisms with a particular interest in protein kinases.

 It is my privilege to train the next generation of plant scientists.
 I focus on first principles, rigour, and integrity, and encourage collegial team-work and a collaborative approach to experimental biology.
-I love learning new things, especially from students.
+With a strong sense of community, I proudly hold positions at academic journals and learned societies that align with my core values.

 Google Scholar